rutum/rutum.github.io/_posts/2021-04-25-language-models.md

 $$p^*_{add-k}(w_n|w_{n-1}) = \frac{C(w_{n-1} w_n) + k}{\sum_w C(w_{n-1}w) + kV}$$

-Add-K requires us to have a method for chosing our k (0.5?
+Add-K requires us to have a method for choosing our k (0.5?
 0.1?
 0.05?) e.g. one can optimize over a dev set or some other data source.

 ### Backoff and Interpolation
 [Backoff](https://en.wikipedia.org/wiki/Katz%27s_back-off_model) is an approach for smoothing using which we only backoff to a lower order n-gram when we have zero evidence for a higher level n-gram.